Hook priority collisions

 AI pattern analysis

+Not everything is a clean same-priority collision.
 SmartFix sends a structured summary of critical hooks to an AI model that understands WordPress internals.
 It only flags conflicts it has high confidence about — no hallucinated issues.

 What gets sent to AI